anuramat/cfg/README.md

 - Turn on battery percentage in menu bar

 ### Desktop & Dock
-- Dock:
-    - Automatically hide and show the Dock - On
-    - Show recent applications in Dock - Off
-    - Show indicators for open applications - Off
 - Menu Bar:
     - Automatically - Always
     - Recent - None